dflemin3/approxposterior/_sources/tutorial.rst.txt

 the MCMC finishes, what the estimated burn-in is, and other quantities that are useful for tracking the progress of your code.
 In this example, we set verbose = False for simplicity.

-Don't forget to check out the links for example Jupyter Notebooks at the bottom of the page!

 1) First, the user must set model parameters.

 .. code-block:: python